Guide to Amazon Sponsored Display

 Sponsored Display is among Amazon’s newest releases and is available to brand registered sellers and vendors in the US market.
 Outside of DSP, Sponsored Display is the only way to remarket products off Amazon.
 Though mostly known for the offsite placements, it also has killer onsite placements through Display product targeting.

 Display is the only Sponsored ad type that offers placements off Amazon.
 Only 4% of shoppers convert to purchase immediately, so offsite remarketing helps re-engage shoppers and convert interest into orders.
-Offsite placements are also great for increasing awareness and brand building.
+Offsite placements do well to increase awareness and build your brand.

 Offsite remarketing is a top of funnel advertising strategy that engages an audience with lower purchase intent, so conversion rates are often lower than other Sponsored ad types.
 However, the placements typically come at a lower cost, and sellers that use offsite remarketing average higher growth rates than other sellers.